 The northern lights are considered one of the seven natural wonders of the world!

 In this time frame, you often see the sky lit up with dancing swirls of green at some point in the night.
-If you’re lucky, you’ll even see purple and red lights!
+(Use a tracker to make sure you don’t miss the lights!)
+And if you’re lucky, you’ll even see purple and red lights!

-More specifically, Fairbanks is one of the hot spots to view this breathtaking phenomenon.
-But, I’ll let you in on a hot tip: one of the best spots is actually about 17 miles from Fairbanks called Cleary Summit – it has an incredible viewpoint to watch the northern lights over the horizon.
+More specifically, Fairbanks is one of the best hot spots to view this breathtaking phenomenon in Alaska.
+It is situated right on the Aurora Oval, giving it some of the best (and most frequent) views in Alaska.
+And I’ll let you in on a hot tip: one of the best spots is actually about 17 miles from Fairbanks called Cleary Summit – it has an incredible viewpoint to watch the northern lights over the horizon.

 6. Mild Summers